Mortimer's Hole

 The allegations were that he tried to kill the young Edward III., seduced

-Isabella the Queen of England, invaded England, captured Edward II and tried
+Isabella the Queen of England, invaded England, captured Edward II, probably

-to cover his death by of rectal entropy.
+to cover this up.
 No doubt Isabella was party

 to Mortimer's scheming, but Edward III could not bring himself to execute